tendermario/terraria-server-aws/README.md

 ### Setup backend and CDK infrastructure

-- Copy .env.example to a new file in the same location named .env - edit the contents to your own details
+- Copy `.env.example` to a new file in the same location named `.env` - edit the contents to your own details
 - Run `npm i` to install all the magic
+- Optional: Add your world file as world.wld in s3-files, and update the config.json to have a server name and password
+  - You can find your world file at: `%UserProfile%\Documents\My Games\Terraria\Worlds` on Windows
 - Run `cdk synth` to create the CloudFormation templates - these are the blueprints for your infrastructure
 - Run `cdk deploy` to put them into your account
 - Check the status in the AWS console under CloudFormation.
 If anything messes up, you can delete it there and try again.